Aprepitant: Mechanism of action

+Pharmacokinetics

 Before clinical testing, a new class of therapeutic agent has to be characterized in terms of preclinical metabolism and excretion studies.
 Average bioavailability is found to be around 60-65%.
 Aprepitant is metabolized primarily by CYP3A4 with minor metabolism by CYP1A2 and CYP2C19.
 Seven metabolites of aprepitant, which are only weakly active, have been identified in human plasma.
 As a moderate inhibitor of CYP3A4, aprepitant can increase plasma concentrations of co-administered medicinal products that are metabolized through CYP3A4.
-Specific interaction has been demonstrated with oxycodone, where aprepitant both increased the efficacy and worsened the side effects of oxycodone; however it is unclear whether this is due to CPY3A4 inhibition or through its NK-1 antagonist action.
+Specific interaction has been demonstrated with oxycodone, where aprepitant both increased the efficacy and worsened the side effects of oxycodone; however it is unclear whether this is due to CYP3A4 inhibition or through its NK-1 antagonist action.
 Following IV administration of a 14C-labeled prodrug of aprepitant (L-758298), which is converted rapidly and completely to aprepitant, approximately 57% of the total radioactivity is excreted in the urine and 45% in feces.
 No unchanged substance is excreted in urine.